reactjs/react.dev/beta/src/pages/learn/scaling-up-with-reducer-and-context.md

 </Sandpack>

 A reducer helps keep the event handlers short and concise.
-However, as your app grows, you might run into another difficulty. **Currently, the `tasks` state and the `dispatch` function are only available in the top-level `TaskBoard` component.** To let other components read the list of tasks or change it, you have to explicitly [pass down](/learn/passing-props-to-a-component) the current state and the event handlers that change it as props.
+However, as your app grows, you might run into another difficulty. **Currently, the `tasks` state and the `dispatch` function are only available in the top-level `TaskApp` component.** To let other components read the list of tasks or change it, you have to explicitly [pass down](/learn/passing-props-to-a-component) the current state and the event handlers that change it as props.

-For example, `TaskBoard` passes a list of tasks and the event handlers to `TaskList`:
+For example, `TaskApp` passes a list of tasks and the event handlers to `TaskList`:

 ```js
 <TaskList